A Place for Everyone - Paver Patio Installation

 The patio came out beautiful.
 Laid in Techo-Bloc's Blu 60 in Champlain Gray, created to mimick natural bluestone.
 Techo-Bloc's Shale Gray Parisien square cordinates well as a border.

 Low-voltage landscape lighting was also added.
 The tall lights in the background of the photo are a unique lighting combination from Alliance Outdoor Lighting of tiki torch on top (to keep those pesky bugs away) and low voltage area light underneath, expanding the hours of use on the patio.
 What a great idea!

 Informal Steps to Pool Area

 The homeowner needed steps of some sort down the hill to the lower area of the yard.
 Ideal's Rosetta steps, distributed by New England Silica, comes in many different sizes and colors and are made to look like big slabs of natrual stones.
 Perfect for an informal staircase!

 Mom's Getaway - A space of her own!

 The circle with the sitting wall = Mom's paradise.
-This area was designed for a biestro table where Mom could seperate herself from the hussle and bussle of life and enjoy a hot cup of coffee in peace!
+This area was designed for a bistro table where Mom could seperate herself from the hustle and bustle of life and enjoy a hot cup of coffee in peace!